Silocean/ScalaExercises/README.md

-# JustForFun
+# ScalaExercises
-Some little programs I writed just for fun.
+exercises for 《Scala for the Impatient》